ZER-0-NE/Language-Detector-Ngram-Based/README.md

  ```

 #### HOW IT WORKS :
-Using the famous dataset **LIGA_BENELEARN11_DATASET** which consists of tweets from six different languages
+Using the famous dataset **LIGA_BENELEARN11_DATASET** which consists of tweets from six different languages,
 the language models are prepared.

 > **Language Model** : It consists of 500 most frequent ngrams (n=1 to n=5) in decreasing order of frequency for a particular language.

-The Document whose language is to be found is also parsed into ngrams and a Document model is formed.
+The document whose language is to be found is also parsed into ngrams and a document model is formed.

 > **Document Model** : It consists of 500 most frequent ngrams (n=1 to n=5) in decreasing order of frequency for that document.